 I view all of the above as signatures of the enemy of our souls.
 Violence, deception, coercion, and abusiveness in any form, reeks of his tactics to erase the imprint of God on humanity.
-My point and passion is for individual responsibility about what comes out of our mouths, keyboards and pens.
+My point and passion is for individual responsibility about the words that come from our mouths, keyboards and pens.
 This is the bottom common denominator — what kind of language do I use and encourage?
 What outcome do I wish to influence?
-When my children were young, I often reminded them that it was not OK to express hate toward anyone, however, using emotive words was preferable: “I am angry with you…I don’t want to be near you right now,” etc.
+When my children were young, I often reminded them that it was not OK to express hate toward anyone.
+However, using emotive words was preferable: “I am angry with you…I don’t want to be near you right now,” etc.

 I have not gotten “over” the widespread and accepted public use of the F-word, or F-bomb.
 The later descriptor itself seems to imply a verbal act of terrorism.
 Some say that the word has changed and its power is deflated by widespread acceptance.
 Yet after years of working with victims of abuse, I still view such words — usually reserved for moments of anger, disgust or shame — as acts of verbal violence.
 The exact terminology represents sexual actions of force intended to violate, harm or humiliate.
 Not to be confused with the most intimate form of shared vulnerability through committed caring, trust and respect.